TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-workers.md

 {% include candid-image.html src="/assets/images/infinisheet/infinisheet-types-architecture.svg" alt="InfiniSheet Architecture" %}

 The core logic for the spreadsheet lives in the `event-sourced-spreadsheet-data` module.
 This is common code that will be used by frontend web and desktop clients, together with backend NodeJS and AWS servers.
 Low level platform dependencies are abstracted away behind `EventLog`, `BlobStore` and `Workers` interfaces.
-The specific implementations required, together with any other infrastructure and platform dependencies, are put together by each client.
+Each client is responsible for choosing the specific implementations used, together with any other infrastructure and platform dependencies.

 {% include candid-image.html src="/assets/images/infinisheet/event-sourced-spreadsheet-data-tracer-bullet.svg" alt="Event Sourced Spreadsheet Data Tracer Bullet Development" %}

-I used [tracer bullet development]({% link _posts/2025-06-02-event-sourced-spreadsheet-data.md %}) to build an end to end prototype of the web client.
+I used [tracer bullet development]({% link _posts/2025-06-02-event-sourced-spreadsheet-data.md %}) to build an end to end prototype of a web client.
 I implemented just enough of `event-sourced-spreadsheet-data` to connect my `VirtualSpreadsheet` React component to spreadsheet data stored in an `EventLog` reference implementation.

 I have a `BlobStore` [reference implementation]({% link _posts/2025-07-07-infinisheet-blob-store.md %}) ready to go.
 I just need to come up with an abstraction for background workers so that I can trigger a background job that reads an `EventLog` and creates a snapshot by writing blobs into a `BlobStore`.

 # Use Case

 Everything is orchestrated by the event log.
-A snapshot workflow is triggered by writing an event log with `'Snapshot'` in the `pending` field.
+A snapshot workflow is triggered by writing an event log entry with `'Snapshot'` in the `pending` field.
 The workflow creates the snapshot and then uses an atomic write to the log to clear the `pending` field and to store a reference to the root snapshot blob in the `snapshot` field.

 {% include candid-image.html src="/assets/images/infinisheet/event-log.svg" alt="Event Log" %}